 For those who are ill, and who are similarly searching for sense in the senseless, this book may provide some much needed consolation.
 For those who must care for, or live with, someone who is dying, this may offer some insight into the process of turning inward, when the turning upward has failed.
 As we see in Bowler’s story, death, like life, is not always possible to handle gracefully.

-Everything Happens for a Reason by Kate Bowler is available from Random House.
+Everything Happens for a Reason is published by Random House.